Samariya57/Via_Coding_Challenge/README.md

 threshold.
 Use this indicator to create a list of drivers expected to cross this threshold within the next 30 minutes of 2013-04-09 15:00:00.
 ### Current solution
+We notify a driver when he/she crosses 9-hour-and-40-minutes theshold.
+We take 20 minutes before the 10-hour threshold as an estimate for "dangerous" times period based on computation that an avarage gap between rides is 9 minutes and a mean length of ride is 12 minutes.
+Thus if there's no client at the moment and 20 minutes are left before 10-hours theshold, a driver has high probability to cross this threshold if he/she tries to take one more passanger.
 ### Ways to modify
 Much more personalized approach is to send notifications to drivers based on historical behavior of a particular driver.
 For example if a driver always stops after 9h40m on-shift then the